Abdullah Baybaşin

-Abdullah Baybaşin (born 1960) is a Kurdish drug trafficker and the current head of the Baybaşin family.
+Abdullah Baybaşin (born 1960) is a Turkish drug trafficker and the current head of the Baybaşin family.
 Following the imprisonment of his brother Hüseyin Baybaşin in 2002, he actively engaged in drug trafficking.
 He was imprisoned in the United Kingdom in 2006 and released in 2011 and as of 2012, he has returned to Turkey permanently.

 Life

 Abdullah Baybaşin was born into a poor Kurdish farmer family in Lice, Diyarbakır, Turkey in 1960.
 He has brothers named Mahmut, Hüseyin, and Mehmet.
 In his own words, he was quiet and asocial as a child and liked to spend time alone.
 Due to the Turkish coup d'état in 1980, he and three Baybaşin members of his family emigrated to England.

 In 1984, he married Dicle Pırpırok, a fellow countrywoman, and from this marriage his only child, Çağdaş Baybaşin (born 1985), was born.

-According to his own testimony, he had a disabling accident in the Netherlands in 1986 and was confined to a wheelchair.
+According to his own testimony, he had a disabling accident in the Netherlands in 1986 and began using a wheelchair.
 However, according to the media, his disability was caused by an assassination attempt in a bar in England or the Netherlands.